yosbelms/cor/docs/documentation.md

 You may see [Modules](#modules) and [Configuration](#configuration) as a complement.

-## Catch/Error
+### Catch/Error

-Cor has a simple exception model that works very well with the javascript exceptions, it guarantees interoperability between both languages.
-The `catch` statement executes a defined block instructions is a exception is thrown by a expression.
+Cor has a simple exception model that works very well with javascript exceptions, it guarantees full interoperability between both languages.
+The `catch` statement executes a defined block of instructions if a exception is thrown by a watched expression.
 ```
-catch expression {
+catch WatchedExpression {
     // ... instructions
 }
 ```